WE LAUNCH JUNE 1HamburgBremerhavenWilhelmshavenRotterdamAmsterdamAntwerpiaZeebruggeGet in touch →

 • Chamber of Commerce certificate from the country of destination

-Recommendation: A standard CC599C export confirmation always provides the highest degree of legal certainty.
+Recommendation: The standard export confirmation (CC599C in Poland, Ausgangsvermerk in Germany, confirmation of exit in the Netherlands) always provides the highest degree of legal certainty.
 It is advisable to exhaust all possibilities of obtaining one before resorting to alternative documentary evidence.

 Why Use a Specialist?